CentreForDigitalHumanities/tscan/README.md

 To facilitate installation, T-Scan is included as an extra option in [LaMachine](https://proycon.github.io/LaMachine)

 We strongly recommend to use [LaMachine](https://proycon.github.io/LaMachine) to install T-scan.
 In addition, T-Scan also uses Alpino, which is also included in LaMachine.
 Be aware that T-scan and dependencies are memory intensive, we recommend at least 16GB RAM for proper operation.
+If WOPR is used (which is enabled by default!) more RAM is required: 32 GB is recommended.

 To install T-Scan in an existing LaMachine environment you may need to adapt your installation manifest, as it is **not** included by default: